phidatahq/phidata/README.md

 ## Simple & Elegant

 Phidata Agents are simple and elegant, resulting in minimal, beautiful code.

-For example, you can create a web search agent using 10 lines of code, create a file `web_search.py`
+For example, you can create a web search agent in 10 lines of code, create a file `web_search.py`

 ```python
 from phi.agent import Agent